BradoBrain/CombineLearning/README.md

 .delay(for: ) - operator pauses items from the data flow.
 This works only once for all items and allows them through.

+.measureInterval - operator that tell us how much time was between one item and another one.
+It won't republish item values.

 // Filtering

 // Mapping